joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_fortitude_and_temperance/of_shamefacedness/prologue.md

 (2) What is its object?
 (3) Who are the cause of a man being ashamed?
 (4) What kind of people are ashamed?

+* Whether Shamefacedness Is A Virtue?
+* Whether Shamefacedness Is About A Disgraceful Action?
+* Whether Man Is More Shamefaced Of Those Who Are More Closely Connected With Him?
+* Whether Even Virtuous Men Can Be Ashamed?